lit/lit.dev/packages/lit-dev-content/site/guide/composition/mixins.md

 Mixins can be thought of as "subclass factories" that override the class they are applied to and return a subclass, extended with the behavior in the mixin.
-Because mixins are implemented using standard Javascript class expressions, they can use all of the idioms available to subclassing, such as adding new fields/methods, overriding existing superclass methods, and using `super`.
+Because mixins are implemented using standard JavaScript class expressions, they can use all of the idioms available to subclassing, such as adding new fields/methods, overriding existing superclass methods, and using `super`.

 <div class="alert alert-info">

 For ease of reading, the samples on this page elide some of the TypeScript types for mixin functions.
-See [Mixins in TypeScript](#mixins-in-typescript) for details on proper typing of mixins in TypeScript.
+See [Mixins in TypeScript](#mixins-in-TypeScript) for details on proper typing of mixins in TypeScript.

 </div>